 Discount Rate - The discount rate used to measure the total pension liability was 7.75 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the former employer contribution rate (15.75%) through June 30, 2019 and at the current contribution rate (17.40%) thereafter.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the current contribution rate (17.40%).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Plan Description - PERS is a defined benefit cost-sharing plan administered by the PERS System that provides retirement benefits to all eligible employees.
 Membership in PERS is a condition of employment granted upon hiring for qualifying employees including officials of the State of Mississippi (the State), state universities, community and junior colleges, and teachers and employees of the public school districts, and other public employees whose employers have elected to participate.
 For those persons employed by political subdivisions and instrumentalities of the State, membership is contingent upon approval of the entity's participation in PERS by the System's Board of Trustees.
 Members and employers are statutorily required to contribute certain percentages of salaries and wages as specified by the Board of Trustees.
-Current rates are 15.75 percent for employer contributions through June 30, 2019 and 17.40 percent thereafter and 9.00 percent for members.
-PERS employers contributed \$1,018.2 million and members contributed \$570.8 million for fiscal year 2018.
+Current rates are 17.40 percent for employers and 9.00 percent for members.
+PERS employers contributed \$1,038.1 million and members contributed \$580.9 million for fiscal year 2019.